Kaalig/Fast-git/README.md

 **The script will** :
 1. Check for changes
 2. Display modified files
-3. Add all changes
+3. Add ALL changes (don't forget to check your .gitignore beforehand)
-4. Prompt for commit message (uses default if empty)
+4. Prompt for commit message (default message if empty)
 5. Commit and push to remote

 ## Installation